ngen-brett/gitlab-ce/doc/user/project/merge_requests/index.md

 - Set the merge request to remove the source branch when it's merged.
 - Set the title of the merge request to a particular title.
 - Set the description of the merge request to a particular description.
+- Add or remove labels to the merge request.

 ### Create a new merge request using git push options